-Comoros country profile - BBC News
+Comoros country profile

 After more than 20 coups or attempted coups, the archipelago of islands that make up Comoros are trying to consolidate political stability and use their picture-perfect beaches to climb out of poverty.

 There are four major islands, as well as many smaller ones, in the country: Grande Comore; Moheli; Anjouan; and Mayotte.
-Mayotte, however, voted against impendence and is still governed by France.
+Mayotte, however, voted against independence and is still governed by France.

 To add to the country's troubles, two of the four major islands, Anjouan and Moheli, declared unilateral independence in a violent conflict in 1997.